HC Wainwright & Co. Reiterates Applied Dna Sciences (APDN) Buy Recommendation

 What are Other Shareholders Doing?

-AWM Investment holds 721K shares representing 5.59% ownership of the company.
-In it's prior filing, the firm reported owning 400K shares, representing an increase of 44.52%.
-The firm increased its portfolio allocation in APDN by 151.08% over the last quarter.
+AWM Investment holds 752K shares representing 5.82% ownership of the company.
+In it's prior filing, the firm reported owning 721K shares, representing an increase of 4.10%.
+The firm decreased its portfolio allocation in APDN by 48.57% over the last quarter.

 VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 347K shares representing 2.69% ownership of the company.
 In it's prior filing, the firm reported owning 262K shares, representing an increase of 24.38%.
 The firm increased its portfolio allocation in APDN by 79.41% over the last quarter.